-5. Spirit Junkie and May Cause Miracles
+3. Spirit Junkie and May Cause Miracles

 They’re based on the metaphysical text A Course about Miracles, and will help guide you to a place of loving yourself and letting go of past hurts.
-Gabrielle has the experience of being a previous junkie (hence the title of her book) and feeling really low and depressed.
+Gabrielle has the experience of being a previous junkie (hence the title of her book) and feeling really low.

 4. The Firestarter Sessions by Danielle Laporte

 The Firestarter Sessions is a book about following your spark and doing what you love.
 It’s a catalyst for action and inspiration in your life, and could be the spark you need to get started on an important journey.

-7. The Power of Now and A New Earth by Eckhart Tolle
+5 and 6.
+The Power of Now and A New Earth by Eckhart Tolle

 The Power of Now is one of the best books to read if you want to learn about mindfulness and living in the present moment.
 That’s what the whole book is about. 🙂

 A New Earth is a pretty cool book about transcending the “ego” and petty problems like anger, stress, etc, and becoming happy.
 He also talks about the collective consciousness of the world and other neat ideas.

-8. Peace is Every Breath by Thich Nhat Hanh
+7. Peace is Every Breath by Thich Nhat Hanh

 I love everything from Thich Nhat Hanh (my favorite Buddhist monk!
 And Pema Chodron).
 This book is about learning to be mindful with everyday actions.

 8. The Big Leap by Gay Hendricks

 Next, The Big Leap by Gay Hendricks is a major game changer and life changer.
-I actually teach principles from this book in some of our classes, such as the idea of having upper limits to the amount of happiness or success we’ll allow in our lives before we start to self-sabotage.
+I actually talk about principles from this book on the blog such as the idea of having upper limits to the amount of happiness or success we’ll allow in our lives before we start to self-sabotage.

-10. Bittersweet and Cold Tangerines by Shauna Niequist
+9 and 10.
+Bittersweet and Cold Tangerines by Shauna Niequist

-Ive said it before, but Bittersweet (and anything from Shauna Niequist) is one of my favorite books of all time.
-It’s a Christian book but even if you’re not Christian you’ll still appreciate her beautiful, poignant, and descriptive writing.
+I’ve said it before, but Bittersweet (and anything from Shauna Niequist) is one of my favorite books.
+It’s a Christian book but even if you’re not religious or spiritual you’ll still appreciate her beautiful, poignant, and descriptive writing.

 Cold Tangerines is another beautifully-written book about finding the joy in everyday life, from the color of the sky to drops of water on tangerines.
 Similar to mindfulness.